X-Financial-Technologies/usdx/README.md

 ## Audits

-Audits can be found at https://github.com/xfinancialtechnologies/audits.
+Audits can be found at [insert audits repo].

 ## Contributing